salilbhise/TriviaGame/README.md

-# Rick and Morty Trivia Game!
+# Rick and Morty Trivia Game! :Milky_Way:

 ## Overview
 A Rick and Morty themed trivia game that uses JavaScript for the logic and jQuery to manipulate HTML.